 If you want to reach the goals you set out to accomplish and make steady progress towards achieving those goals, it is best to commit to a regular goal review.
 Why?
 Because reviewing goals makes it possible to accomplish the goals that we set out to achieve.
 In addition, when you review your goals and take stock of what is working and what’s not, adjusting your goal action plan and moving forward becomes much easier.

 But first, you need to know what your goals are and how to make them SMART!
 Learn how to set goals HERE–>How to Set Goals.
 Once you know your goals, make an action plan to achieve them with these steps–>How to Make a Goal Action Plan.
 If you already have goals in mind, are working towards achieving them with a goal action plan, AND are ready to do a regular goal review, please scroll down for the step-by-step instructions.

 Please note: This goal review post was originally published on December 28, 2014, as “How to Complete a Monthly and Annual Goal Review.”
 On June 23, 2021, the article was updated and republished under its current name, “How to Review Goals: Weekly, Quarterly, and Annual Tips.”

 How to do a Goal Review

 A goal review requires that you evaluate your progress towards the goals that you have set.
 If you have a prior goal-setting worksheet, now is the time to get it out for review.
 If not, you may want to invest in our Dream Life Tool Kit.

 Grab the resources your need to get started HERE—> Dream Life Tool Kit.

 Personally, I like to review goals each week.
 Reviewing goals weekly, quarterly, and annually keeps me motivated and moving step by step towards achieving them.
-It also allows me to see what’s working and what’s not working, so I can pat myself on the back and keep plugging ahead or make a new plan, depending on what I discover due to the goal review.
+It also allows me to see what’s working and what’s not working, so I can pat myself on the back and keep plugging ahead or make a new plan, depending on what I discover in my weekly goal review.